 Salespeople need to have some degree of problem-solving skills in order to determine what the bottom line price could be for a product to profit.
 However, they also need problem-solving skills to think about how they can best frame their product in the broader market to achieve maximum sales.

 As you can see, sales people have a unique set of skills important for success on the job.
-Luckily, we all don’t have to have the skills to survive in the Shark Tank, but at Select, we have the tools to help you find the right sales people for the job.
+Luckily, we all don’t have to have the skills to survive in the Shark Tank, but at PSI, we have the tools to help you find the right sales people for the job.